 It might seem small to keep on adding and updating the value of inventory for the purpose of accounting.
 But in fact, when you keep on doing it for a period of time, it determines your inventory ratio turnover and helps you plan your further inventory purchase decision accordingly.

 For example, if you sell T-shirts to your customers and you’re left with 100 of them at the end of the financial year, you’ll have to record them in your balance sheet.
 As a result of this, you will buy the stock of T-shirts 100 less than what you have in mind.
 This is because it is always advisable to sell out the sitting stock before purchasing anything new.

 Why is Inventory Valuation Important?

-The stock that is left at the end of year must have been bought at different points of time.
-For example, while you might have bought 20 pieces in january, you might have bought another 20 around June, 30 August and so on.
+The stock that is left at the end of the year must have been bought at different points in time.
+For example, while you might have bought 20 pieces in January, you might have bought another 20 around June, 30 in August, and so on.
 There is a great possibility that the prices of all these would have been different during different months.
 Therefore, how do you calculate the overall amount associated with the leftover stock at a common rate?

 Popular Inventory Valuation Methods

 First In, First Out – FIFO